-The occupying Nazis intended to frighten Varsovians to remain in their homes, and the Polish resistance not to execute German officers.
+The occupying Germans intended to frighten Varsovians to remain in their homes, and the Polish resistance not to execute German officers.
 Finally, the SS and Police Leader Franz Kutschera was held responsible for the terrorism and deaths of 5000 people.
 He was assassinated by the Polish underground while driving to work.